clokep/relapse/docs/spam_checker.md

 <h2 style="color:red">
-This page of the Synapse documentation is now deprecated.
+This page of the Relapse documentation is now deprecated.
 For up to date documentation on setting up or writing a spam checker module, please see
 <a href="modules.md">this page</a>.
 </h2>

-# Handling spam in Synapse
+# Handling spam in Relapse

-Synapse has support to customize spam checking behavior.
+Relapse has support to customize spam checking behavior.
 It can plug into a variety of events and affect how they are presented to users on your homeserver.

-The spam checking behavior is implemented as a Python class, which must be able to be imported by the running Synapse.
+The spam checking behavior is implemented as a Python class, which must be able to be imported by the running Relapse.

 ## Python spam checker class

 The Python class is instantiated with two objects:

 * Any configuration (see below).
-* An instance of `synapse.module_api.ModuleApi`.
+* An instance of `relapse.module_api.ModuleApi`.

-It then implements methods which return a boolean to alter behavior in Synapse.
+It then implements methods which return a boolean to alter behavior in Relapse.
 All the methods must be defined.

 There's a generic method for checking every event (`check_event_for_spam`), as